-The National Headache Foundation recommends a few tips to avoid holiday headaches.
+The National Headache Foundation recommends a few tips to avoid holiday headaches and headache relief.

 Maintain your regular sleep schedule.
 Holiday parties and late night shopping may interfere with you going to bed at a decent hour, but try to get about 8 hours of sleep a night.